 Again, feedback helps you understand customer problems.
 Some customers come forward to complain, but others just let go of their bad experience and go to a competitor company.
 Getting in touch with customers and listening to them lets you know their problems.

-Creating a ravishing customer experience is a considerable way of maintaining an excellent reputation.
+Creating a compelling customer experience is a powerful way of maintaining an excellent reputation.
 Collect feedback, deliver on time, maintain or enhance the quality of your product/service and enhance your brand image to maintain good standing.

 There are innumerable factors that can make customers unhappy.
 Faulty product, inefficiency, unsatisfactory customer service, and late deliveries etc. all can add up to a customer having a bad experience with your company and be unhappy.